jbosman/fm-react-into/citr-v9-project/README.md

     - 03 - JSX
         - It's a syntax extension for JS that lets you write html like code in your JS files.
         - It gets converted to the React.createElement function calls
-    - 04 to 07
+    - 04 to 08
-        - Hooks: state, effects, custom hooks
+        - Hooks: state, effects, custom hooks, context

 ## License